FOOD-MATRIX/FOOD-MATRIX/Organisational/Meetings/Week2/Minutes_Group3200_04_Wk2.md

     - Mandy suggests rotating each sprint
        - seems good
-    - Seb is elected team manager for the first sprint
+    - Seb is elected team manager for the first sprint *Amendment*
+### Timesheets
+    - group agreed to have timesheets preferably handed in by 12:00 Friday, no later than 6:00 Friday *End Amendment*

 ### Next meeting
 - 9oclock thursday ongoing